LevelUpMarketers/trying-to-adult-rva-2025/README.md

 # Trying To Adult Management Plugin

 This plugin integrates with Authorize.Net for payment processing.
 The plugin's files live in `app/public/wp-content/plugins/tta-management-plugin`.
 Authorize.Net and SendGrid API keys are configured in the WordPress dashboard under **TTA Settings → API Settings**.
 The values are stored in the database using WordPress options and can alternatively be supplied via environment variables (`TTA_AUTHNET_LOGIN_ID`, `TTA_AUTHNET_TRANSACTION_KEY`, `TTA_SENDGRID_API_KEY`).
+The API Settings tab also lets administrators upload a two‑column CSV of emails and membership levels to convert recent Authorize.Net transactions into Automated Recurring Billing subscriptions.
+A Dry Run option reports matching transactions without creating subscriptions.

 SMS notifications use Twilio.
 Similar to the Authorize.Net credentials, you can create a `twilio-config.php` file or set environment variables: